 Commitment Required of Members:

-Members should commit to 1-4 hours/week for the school year.
-This depends on student capacity and client needs.
-Members can elect to work only with clients or take on a research role.
-Almost all members work directly with clients (collaborating with the Advocate, developing a plan with our team, and then directly assisting the client).
+Members should commit to 1 to 4 hours/week for the school year, though work during breaks may be required depending on the case a volunteer is assisting with.
+Almost all members work directly with clients (collaborating with a PFJ Advocate, developing a plan with our team, and then directly assisting the client).
+Members will check in briefly with project leaders bi-weekly to discuss progress on their case and receive guidance about next steps.
+Members will also communicate with volunteer Family Attorneys to receive support on their cases when necessary.
 This project is a good fit for students who are flexible, want direct client experience, and are interested in assisting Californians in the criminal system.

 Adv.
 Degree Student Participation: Permitted

 Winter Start: Not Permitted; Fall Quarter Start Required

 Eligible for Meeting NYS Bar Pro Bono Requirement: Likely

 Project Leaders: Salma Abdelrahman and Marin Callaway